 Whether you're looking for the fastest route from the Midwest to Florida, or you happen to be enjoying the ride between some cool cities, I-75 is loaded with plenty to see and do along the way.

 Start off your trip by fueling up at the West Pier Drive-In.
-This old-school eatery serves up mouthwatering burgers, sides like fries, onion rings, mushrooms, and cheese sticks fresh out of the fryer, and rich milkshakes, all at an insanely cheap price point.
-It's nothing fancy, but it's just right.
+This old-school eatery serves up mouthwatering burgers and sides like fries, onion rings, and fried mushrooms.
+Save room for one of the incredibly rich milkshakes.
+You can eat a full meal and dessert without breaking the bank.

 2811 Mackinac Trail, St. Ignace, MI, US

 Castle Rock is a scenic viewpoint near St. Ignace that makes a great pitstop.
 The 195-foot-tall lookout spot has been a tourist destination since 1929.
-Peer into the binoculars to check out the views of Mackinac Island (which, if you have time, is an amazing destination worth visiting), Lake Huron, downtown St. Ignace, and I-75 itself.
-Pose for photos of Paul Bunyon while you're here, and remember to pick up an "I climbed Castle Rock" sticker before you leave.
+Peer into the binoculars to check out the views of Mackinac Island (which, if you have time, is also worth visiting), Lake Huron, downtown St. Ignace, and I-75 itself.
+Pose for photos with a statue of Paul Bunyan and Babe the Blue Ox while you're here.

 3612 State Park Dr., Grayling, MI, US